trustbit/RAGathon/pedro/README.md

 ## Running

 1. `pip install -r requirements.txt`
+2. (optional) Install PyTorch with CUDA support: `pip install torch --index-url https://download.pytorch.org/whl/cu122`
-2. Copy all the relevant PDFs and questions to the `data` folder.
+3. Copy all the relevant PDFs and questions to the `data` folder.
-3. Run `python preprocess.py` to pre-process the documents.
-All the pre-processed files will be stored in the `data/PDF_NAME` folder.
+4. Run `python preprocess.py` to pre-process the documents.
+All the pre-processed files will be stored in a `data/PDF_NAME` folder.
-4. Run `python rag.py`.
-Answers will be stored in `answers.json` file.
+5. Run `python rag.py`.
+Answers and the config used will be stored in `data/answers.json` and `data/answers_config` files.

 ## Known Issues/Future Improvements

-1. Pre-processing is still too slow.
+1. Pre-processing is too slow still.
 Needs optimization and parallelization.
-2. Because of GPU and space constraints, can not use a better model (e.g. meta-llama/Meta-Llama-3.1-405B-Instruct)
-3. Again, because of GPU memory, can not use a larger `N` values or bigger chunks for the pre-filtering step for evaluation.
-The downside of that approach is end up confusing the model with too many chunks.
+2. Question answering also needs optimization and parallelization (e.g. batch processing).
+3. Better performant models (e.g. meta-llama/Meta-Llama-3.1-405B-Instruct) are tricky to use because of GPU memory constraints.
-4. Table structure is poorly implemented.
-Maybe Markdown tables would be a better choice.
+4. Table extraction is poorly implemented.
+Improving the Markdown tables extraction could be a win!
-5. Using "pymupdf4llm" library to extract Markdown content from PDFs could be a win!
-6. While using Markdown text, chunks split by paragraphs/headers could be a win!
-7. Using sub-agent to pre-process and pre-filter documents could be a win!
+5. Using sub-agent to pre-process and pre-filter documents could be a win!
-8. HuggingFace's pipeline has lots of parameters that could be tuned (e.g. quantization, accelerators, precision).
+6. HuggingFace's pipeline has several parameters that could be tuned (e.g. quantization, accelerators, precision, batch processing).
-9. and many more...
+7. and many more...

 *NOTE: code is not even nearly optimized and lack of comments.
 It was a dirty implementation to test the idea.
 The results were gathared using Google Colab with a 53.0 GB + L4 24GB GPU VM*